CRZX1337/VESC-Scripts/README.md

 <h1 align="center" id="title">VESC SCRIPTS</h1>

 <p align="center">
-  <strong>Enhanced VESC Functionality for Xiaomi & Ninebot Scooters with Lisp Scripting</strong>
+  <strong>Level Up Your Xiaomi & Ninebot Scooter with VESC Scripts! 🚀</strong>
 </p>
 <p align="center">
-  Unlock advanced customization and integration for your electric scooter using these Lisp scripts designed for VESC motor controllers.
+  These scripts unlock some seriously cool extra stuff for your scooter when you're using a VESC motor controller.
+Think more customization and tighter integration than you get stock!
 </p>

 <br/>